 To set up a Connector go to the Admin center → Settings → Search & intelligence → Connectors → Add.

-But as you read above, with Microsoft Search they promised to address this exact problem.
-That was 2019, it's now *checks* 2021.
+This is perplexing to me because with Microsoft Search they promised to address this exact problem.
+That was 2019, it's now *checks* 2023.
 Where 👏 are 👏 the 👏 results?

 I'll let you in on a little secret: You can use Microsoft's super-duper all-encompassing search today.
 It's been available for months, actually.